NightForger/tictactoe_RL/Readme.md

 Below is an outline of the files you will find in this repository:

 - **`tictactoe.py`**
-  Contains the `TicTacToe` environment class, which implements an \(N \times N\) board with the logic for `step()`, checking winners, possible lines to form K in a row, and early detection of unwinnable states.
+  Contains the `TicTacToe` environment class, which implements an \(NxN\) board with the logic for `step()`, checking winners, possible lines to form K in a row, and early detection of unwinnable states.

 - **`utils.py`**
   Contains helper functions such as `canonical_state(...)`.